pynickle/semantic-release-minecraft/README.md

 ## 🗂️Configuration Reference

-The following is an example configuration for an Architectury project, demonstrating how to use different options:
+The following is an example configuration for an Architectury project, demonstrating how to use different options.

+If you'd like a more detailed, comprehensive reference, you can find it in my project [Better Client](https://github.com/pynickle/Better-Client).

 Some quick tips to help you grasp things faster:
 - Each strategy runs once.